The 'Forgotten Olympians': Winners Even Without Medals

 Noelle Barahona of Chile wasn't one of those.

-This past Wednesday, Barahona finished 25th in the ladies downhill alpine ski event.
+This past Wednesday, Barahona finished 25th in the ladies downhill Alpine ski event.
 After her run, she stood in the mixed zone watching the venue ceremony at the Jeongseon Alpine Center, with the three top skiers standing on a podium.

 "Obviously everyone deserves to be here," she said, adding, "but I think the three people who won, for different reasons, and different stories, maybe deserve it that one-hundredths more."

-The 5.02 seconds that separated Barahona from winner Sophia Goggia of Italy may not seem like much.
+The 5.02 seconds that separated Barahona from winner Sofia Goggia of Italy may not seem like much.
 But Barahona knows those few seconds represent a chasm in her sport.

 "We watched the runs of the top 10," she said, "They all looked sick.
 I was like, I think I could train for 100 years and never be that good.
 But it's inspiring to watch, really.
 It's crazy what the human body is capable of doing, especially in this sport, where it's 100 percent you that makes the speed.
 You don't depend on anything else and you go so fast."

-Note: A previous version of this story misspelled the names of Alexia Paganini and Sofia Goggia.